St. John Fisher University

-St. John Fisher University is a private liberal arts college in Pittsford, New York.
+St. John Fisher University is a private university in Rochester, New York.
 It is named after John Fisher, an English Catholic cardinal and saint.
 It was named St. John Fisher College until July 1, 2022.

 History

 St. John Fisher University (originally St. John Fisher College) was founded as a men's college in 1948 by the Basilian Fathers and with the aid of James E. Kearney, then the Bishop of the Diocese of Rochester.
-The college became independent in 1968 and coeducational in 1971.
+It is now operated as an coeducational independent institution in the Catholic tradition (independent since 1968; coeducational since 1971).

 In 2015, St. John Fisher College applied for and received the Carnegie Community Engagement Classification from the Carnegie Foundation for the Advancement of Teaching and the New England Resource Center for Higher Education (NERCHE).

-The college was listed as a census-designated place in 2020.
+The college was listed as a census-designated place in 2020, with a residential population of 1,307.
 In 2022, the college was renamed St. John Fisher University.

 Academics

 Fisher is made up of five schools.
-It offers 35 undergraduate majors, as well as a variety of master's and doctoral programs.
+It offers nearly 40 undergraduate majors, as well as a variety of master's and doctoral programs.